CraigClem/Client/README.md

 ```

-With the models, serializers and authentication complete, we created a client.http file to test our views before moving on to the front-end of the project.
+With the models, serializers and authentication complete, I created a client.http file to test our views before moving on to the front-end of the project.

 # Front-end